Medieval Studies Concentration

 The Graduate Concentration in Medieval Studies enables students to demonstrate:

-- A working graduate-level knowledge of the global field of premodern studies in addition to their primary field of study
+- a working graduate-level knowledge of global premodern studies in addition to their primary field of study

-- The skills to conduct independent, original research that makes an intervention in both the home discipline and the field of Medieval Studies
+- the skills to conduct independent, original research that makes a contribution both to their major discipline and to the field of Medieval Studies, more broadly.

 for the Graduate Concentration in Medieval Studies